King Ampaw

 King Boama Darko Ampaw (born 25 July 1940) is a Ghanaian filmmaker and actor.
-He is known for starring as the second lead role alongside Klaus Kinski in Werner Herzog's 1987 film Cobra Verde, which he also co-produced, and for his 1983 film Kukurantumi: Road to Accra, which he wrote, directed, and produced.
-He has been honored for his contributions to the African film industry.
+He is known for many notable films, including his 1983 film Kukurantumi: Road to Accra and No Time to Die.

 Early life and education

-King Boama Darko Ampaw was born on 25 July 1940 in Kukurantumi in the Eastern Region of Ghana.
-His early life was steeped in the rich cultural traditions of his homeland, which later influenced his work in film.
+King Boama Darko Ampaw was born on 25 July 1940 in Kukurantumi in the Eastern Region of Gold Coast.

 He attended the Academy of Film in Potsdam, Germany, in 1965.
 In 1966 he enrolled at the Academy of Music and Performing Arts in Vienna, Austria.
-He studied at the Hochschule für Fernsehen und Film München (HFF Munich), Germany, from 1967 to 1972, where he studied with Werner Herzog and Wim Wenders.
+He studied at the Hochschule für Fernsehen und Film München (HFF Munich), Germany, from 1967 to 1972, where he studied with Wim Wenders.
 He graduated as a film director with his first film, They Call it Love.
-This academic background provided him with a solid foundation in film theory and practice, shaping his distinctive approach to filmmaking.

 Career

-On his return to Ghana, Ampaw became a senior director at the Ghana Broadcasting Corporation (GBC) from 1979 to 1982, when he left GBC to form his own film company, Afromovies Ltd.
+After his return to Ghana, Ampaw became a senior director at the Ghana Broadcasting Corporation (GBC) from 1979 to 1982.
+Ampaw left GBC to form his own film company, Afromovies Ltd, in 1983.

 He wrote, directed, and produced his own films, such as Kukurantumi: Road to Accra (1983), Nana Akoto / Juju in 1985 and Cobra Verde in 1987.
-He co-produced No Time to Die (2006) with German filmmaker Wolfgang Panzer.
-Many of his films were co-funded with his company, Afromovies Ltd., and international agencies and governments; for example, No Time to Die was funded by the European Union and the French Government.
+He directed No Time to Die and co-produced it with German filmmaker Wolfgang Panzer.

-Ampaw also co-produced the film African Timber (1989), directed by Peter F. Bringmann.
+Ampaw also a production coordinator on the film African Timber, directed by Peter F. Bringmann.

-He is currently working on a film titled The Son and Sun of Africa, which is about the life of the legendary Pan-Africanist, Kwame Nkrumah.

-Cinematic style and themes

-Ampaw's films are known for their unique blend of African storytelling with European cinematic techniques.
-His work often explores themes of identity, tradition, and the intersection of African and Western cultures.
-Ampaw is particularly renowned for his ability to capture the nuances of Ghanaian life, presenting them in a way that resonates with both local and international audiences.
-His films are celebrated for their humor, social commentary, and the use of non-professional actors, which adds an authentic touch to his narratives.